 CQC Inspection Summary

 The Care Quality Commission (CQC) inspections.
-Our most recent CQC inspection visits took place in March and April 2016.
-The inspection rated our services us as ‘Good’ overall and ‘Good’ in each of the five key areas, as follows:
+Our most recent CQC inspection visits took place in March 2016 and February 2019.
+The inspections rated our services us as ‘Good’ overall and ‘Good’ in each of the five key areas, as follows:

 Is the service safe?

-The inspector determined that our services are safe; that staff know how to recognise and report abuse; that people are supported by sufficient numbers of staff who have been safely recruited; that risks to people’s safety and wellbeing are being safely managed; and that people’s medicines are managed safely.
+The inspector determined that our services are safe; that people and their relatives felt people are safe at the service; that staff know what to do and to whom to report if they have any concerns about people’s safety; that people are supported by sufficient numbers of staff who have been safely recruited; that risks to people’s safety and wellbeing are being safely managed; and that people’s medicines are managed safely.

 Is the service effective?

-The inspector found that our services are effective; that people receive support from staff who are appropriately trained and supported to perform their roles; that staff seek people’s consent before providing all aspects of care and support; that people are supported to enjoy a healthy diet; and that people’s health needs are supported by a range of health professionals.
+The inspector found that our services are effective; that people’s outcomes were consistently good and people’s feedback confirmed this; that people receive support from staff who are appropriately trained and supported to perform their roles; that staff seek people’s consent before providing all aspects of care and support; that staff are aware of equality and diversity issues; that people are supported to live healthier lives, access healthcare services and support; and that staff work closely with other agencies to make sure that people’s needs are met by a range of health professionals.

 Is the service caring?

-The inspector found that the services are caring; that staff spoke with and support people in a caring manner and respect people’s privacy; that people are well cared for and staff respect people’s individual needs; and that people are supported to maintain family relationships.
+The inspector found that the services are caring; that the service continues to involve people on many levels and treats people with true compassion, gentle kindness, dignity and respect; that staff spoke with and support people in a caring manner and respect people’s privacy; that people are supported and treated with dignity and respect and involved as partners in their care; that people are well cared for and staff respect people’s individual needs; and that people are supported to maintain family relationships.

 Is the service responsive?

-The inspector found that people receive personalised care that meets their individual needs; that people are able to raise concerns regarding the service and are responded to promptly; that people feel comfortable with raising concerns with the staff, manager and provider if they need to; and that people are able to choose how they spend their time and staff support them where required to pursue hobbies and interests.
+The inspector found that people’s needs are met through good organisation and delivery; that people’s care plans are detailed and contain clear information about people’s specific needs, their personal preferences, routines and how staff should best support them to live healthy contented lives; people receive personalised care and support specific to their needs and preferences; that people are able to raise concerns regarding the service and are responded to promptly; that people feel comfortable with raising concerns with the staff, manager and provider if they need to; that the service arranges for people to have regular accompanied visits to visit their family; and that people are able to choose how they spend their time and staff support them where required to pursue hobbies and interests.

 Is the service well led?

-The inspector found that the services are well led; that there is a registered manager in post and incidents that were required to be reported to CQC had been completed when required; there is a clear culture in the services that demonstrates the manager’s approach is caring and inclusive; that people are encouraged to contribute their ideas about the service; and that staff and health care professionals spoke highly of the quality of care that people receive.
+The inspector found that the services are consistently managed and well led; that there is a registered manager in post and incidents that were required to be reported to CQC had been completed when required; there is a clear culture in the services that demonstrates the manager’s approach is caring and inclusive; that leaders and the culture they create promotes high-quality, person-centred care; that managers make regular visits to the schemes to undertake spot-checks to ensure that the service is providing high-quality care; that people and their relatives are encouraged to express their views about the running of the service; that staff are happy and proud to be working at the service; and that staff and health care professionals spoke highly of the quality of care that people receive.

-.
 The Company fully met each of the above standards with there being no issues that needed addressing.
-The full reports can be viewed on the CQC website using our unique link:
+The full reports can be viewed on this website in the ‘Quality & Development’ section under ‘Reports’ or via the CQC website using our unique link:

 What the CQC inspection found: